TracyIkekhai/TracyIkekhai/README.md

 ## My name is Tracy Ikekhai

 ## I am an Data Analysis trainee
-**TracyIkekhai/TracyIkekhai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 -  🔭 I am a trainee in data analysis with a background in Computer Science, who is willing and ready to dive into the fascinating world of data-driven insights and decision-making.
 My love for analyzing, visualizing data has spurred me and motivated me to learning data Analysis.
 -  🌱 I am currently good with data cleaning,analyzing and visualizing data.
 I have worked on simple projects but I'm presently working on some more challenging projects to  enhance my growth.